ForestAdmin/agent-nodejs/docs/under-the-hood/data-model/typing.md

-Fields on forest admin can either use `Primitive Types` or `Composite Types`.
+Fields on Forest Admin can either use `Primitive Types` or `Composite Types`.

 ## Primitive types